hsiaoko/hsiaoko.github.io/_pages/about.md

 # Research Interests

 My research are broadly in the field of graph computing and databases, with an emphasis on optimizing runtime systems for shared-memory and heterogeneous architectures of CPUs/GPUs.
-This work has been published in SIGMOD, VLDB, ICDE, BigData, CLOUD.
+These work have been published in SIGMOD, VLDB, ICDE, BigData, CLOUD.
 A brief summary of my past work can be found below.

 ### Single Machine Graph Processing
 I have worked on building a high-level programming model and runtime system that can execute applications on shared-memory or out-of-memory architectures with CPUs or GPUs.
 For out-of-core graph analytics (e.g., PageRank, SSSP), I improved I/O efficiency, and for graph mining (e.g., Graph Data Cleaning, Pattern Matching), I optimized GPU performance.
 Relevant results were published in  [[VLDB'23](https://hsiaoko.github.io/files/paper/MiniGraph_full_paper.pdf), [VLDB'25](https://hsiaoko.github.io/files/paper/planar_paper.pdf), SIGMOD'25]